5 Results: urban habitat

 From 1991 through 1997, Anthony served as President of Earth Island Institute, an international environmental organization to protect and conserve the global biosphere.
 Congressman Ron Dellums appointed Carl Anthony Chair and Principal Administrative Officer of the East Bay Conversion and Reinvestment Commission in 1993.
 The Commission was charged with overseeing a National Pilot Project to guide the closure of 500 military bases in the US, to re-envision the role of the National Laboratories, and to implement the conversion of 5 military bases in Alameda County.
 He has taught at the Columbia University Graduate School of Architecture and Planning, the University of California Colleges of Environmental Design and Natural Resources.
 He has been an Advisor to the Stanford University Law School on issues of environmental justice.
 Anthony has a professional degree in architecture from Columbia University.
 In 1996, he was appointed Fellow at the Institute of Politics, John F. Kennedy School of Government, Harvard University.

-Ms. Rooks is a board member of Bioneers (visionary and practical solutions for restoring the earth) and the Urban Habitat Program (the oldest environmental justice organization in the country).
-She is also a Board Member Emeritus of the Positive Futures Network (publisher of YES!
-Magazine) and a founding Board member of the Friends of Creation Spirituality, founded by Matthew Fox.
+Ms. Rooks is a former board member of Bioneers (visionary and practical solutions for restoring the earth), The Urban Habitat Program (the oldest environmental justice organization in the country), and the Positive Futures Network/Yes Magazine, and is currently Chair of the Board of the Ella Baker Center for Human Rights and the Jessie Smith Noyes Foundation.
+She is a Core Faculty member of Holy Names University's Culture and Spirituality Program, and a founding board member of the Friends of Creation Spirituality, founded by Matthew Fox.

 Instead of “take two aspirin and call me in the morning,” Louv, who coined the term “nature deficit disorder,” advocates a simpler prescription for well being: make meaningful contact with the natural world.
 The science is backing him up.